 Accounting for Convertible Instruments and Contracts in an Entity’s Own Equity

-On August 5, 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2020-06, Debt—Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging—Contracts in Entity’s Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity’s Own Equity.
-The ASU is expected to reduce complexity and improve comparability of financial reporting associated with accounting for convertible instruments and contracts in an entity’s own equity.
+On July 31, 2019, the Financial Accounting Standards Board (FASB) issued a proposed Accounting Standards Update (ASU) intended to reduce complexity and improve comparability of financial reporting associated with accounting for convertible instruments and contracts in an entity’s own equity.

 In 2017, the FASB took on a project to address complexity associated with applying generally accepted accounting principles (GAAP) for certain financial instruments with characteristics of liabilities and equity.
 Stakeholders noted that complexity in this area contributes to a high number of financial statement restatements.
 Investors and other financial statement users have also cited its complexity when attempting to understand the results of applying the guidance.

-The amendments in the ASU aim to improve those complex areas of the current guidance, specifically the guidance related to both convertible instruments and the derivatives scope exception for contracts in an entity’s own equity.
+The amendments in the proposed ASU aim to improve those troublesome areas of the current guidance, specifically the guidance related to both convertible instruments and the derivatives scope exception for contracts in an entity’s own equity.

-What Are the Main Provisions in the ASU and How Would They Improve Existing GAAP?
+What Are the Main Provisions in the Proposed ASU and How Would They Improve Existing GAAP?

 Derivatives Scope Exception

-Who Will Be Affected by the Amendments in This ASU?
+Who Would Be Affected by the Amendments in This Proposed ASU?

-The amendments in the ASU affect entities that issue convertible instruments and/or contracts in an entity’s own equity.
+The proposed ASU would affect entities that issue convertible instruments and/or contracts in an entity’s own equity.

-For convertible instruments, the instruments primarily affected are those issued with beneficial conversion features or cash conversion features because the accounting models for those specific features are removed.
-However, all entities that issue convertible instruments are affected by the amendments to the disclosure requirements in the ASU.
+For convertible instruments, the instruments primarily affected would be those issued with substantial premiums, beneficial conversion features, or cash conversion features because the accounting models for those specific features would be removed.
+However, all entities that issue convertible instruments would be affected by the amendments to the disclosure requirements in the proposed ASU.

-For contracts in an entity’s own equity, the contracts primarily affected are freestanding instruments and embedded features that are accounted for as derivatives under the current guidance because of failure to meet one or more of the three settlement conditions of the derivatives scope exception that are removed by the ASU.
+For contracts in an entity’s own equity, the contracts primarily affected would be freestanding instruments and embedded features that are accounted for as derivatives under the current guidance because of form-over-substance-based accounting conclusions.
+For example, contracts that include certain remote settlement features would no longer be required to be accounted for as derivatives.

-Additionally, the ASU affects the diluted EPS calculation for instruments that may be settled in cash or shares and for convertible instruments.
+Additionally, the amendments in this proposed ASU would affect the diluted EPS calculation for instruments that may be settled in cash or shares and for convertible instruments.